Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Introduction

 Next, in Section~\ref{sec:curvature-decomp}, we establish a $\G$-analogue of the classical block decomposition of the Riemann curvature operator on oriented $4$-dimensional Riemannian manifolds.
 In particular, our analysis provides a geometric interpretation for two classes of ``generalized Einstein'' $\G$-structures in the sense of Cleyton--Ivanov~\cite[Equation (4.23)]{CI}.
 (See Corollary~\ref{cor:main-curv-decomp} and Remark~\ref{rmk:CI-Einstein}.)

-Then, in Theorem~\ref{thm:invariants} we determine that there are \emph{six independent second order differential invariants of a $\G$-structure which are $3$-forms}.
+Then, in Theorem~\ref{thm:invariants} we determine that there are \emph{six independent second-order differential invariants of a $\G$-structure which are $3$-forms}.
 Four of these correspond to symmetric $2$-tensors, yielding elements of $\Omega^3_{1+27}$, and two correspond to vector fields, yielding elements of $\Omega^3_7$.
 Explicitly, these are:

 Here the torsion $T$ of the $\G$-structure is a $2$-tensor with transpose $T^t$, where $\Vop T$ is the ``vector torsion'' corresponding to the $\Omega^2_7 \cong \Omega^1$ component, and $F$ is a symmetric $2$-tensor obtained from the Riemann curvature tensor $R_{ijkl}$ and the $\G$-structure by $F_{pq} = R_{ijkl} \ph_{ijp} \ph_{klq}$.